- Search The Registry

 *On this date, in 1873, Brooklyn, Illinois, was incorporated.
 It is one of the oldest towns incorporated by African Americans in the United States.

-According to oral history tradition, in 1829 "Mother" Priscilla Baltimore led a group of eleven families, both fugitive and free blacks, to flee slavery in St. Louis, Missouri.
+According to oral history tradition, in 1829, "Mother" Priscilla Baltimore led a group of eleven fugitive and free black families to flee slavery in St. Louis, Missouri.
 They crossed the Mississippi River to the free state of Illinois, where they established a freedom village in the American Bottoms.
-This area is the flood plain of the Mississippi River in the Metro-East region of Southern Illinois, extending from Alton, Illinois, south to the Kaskaskia River.
+This area is the Mississippi River flood plain in the Metro-East region of Southern Illinois, extending from Alton, Illinois, south to the Kaskaskia River.
 "Mother" Baltimore purchased her freedom as an adult from her master.
 She also bought the freedom of members of her family.
 Born in Kentucky, she tracked her white father to Missouri and bought her mother's freedom from him.

-Miranda Yancey-Bailey, an archeologist has found written evidence that Baltimore still lived in St. Louis in the 1830s; the first documentation of her associated with Brooklyn is from 1839.
+Miranda Yancey-Bailey, an archeologist, has found written evidence that Baltimore still lived in St. Louis in the 1830s; the first documentation of her association with Brooklyn is from 1839.
 She may have been traveling between these locations.
 In 1837, five white abolitionists platted the land and created an unincorporated Black town.
-Thomas Osburn was one of them, and he is documented as having lived in the area for decades.
+Thomas Osburn was one of them, documented as having lived in the area for decades.
 Priscilla Baltimore built a house on his former land, which she occupied from 1851-1872.
 In the 1840s and 1850s, the African American population of the village was about 200.